fastly/fastly-exporter/README.md

 specify an explicit set of service IDs to export by using the `-service xxx` flag.
 (Service IDs are available at the top of your [Fastly dashboard][db].)
-You can also include only those services whose name matches a regex by using the `-service-whitelist '^Production'` flag, or skip any service whose name matches a regex by using the `-service-blacklist '.*TEST.*'` flag.
+You can also include only those services whose name matches a regex by using the `-service-allowlist '^Production'` flag, or skip any service whose name matches a regex by using the `-service-blocklist '.*TEST.*'` flag.

 [db]: https://manage.fastly.com/services/all